YupengGao/digital-wallet-master/README.md

-## my solution for this problem
+## My solution for this problem

 1. clean the data

 2. use hashmap to represent the graph, the key is node, value is list of directly connected node

 3. store the directly connected node for each node in txt file. it can be used to query feature1 for example, in 1.txt, it contains all the directly connected node for node1

 4. store the 2 degree adjacent node for each node in txt file. it can be used to query feature2 for example, in 1.txt, it contains all the 2 degree adjacent node for node1